lindskelsey/liftoff-cheese-api/README.md

 Now let's create a Repository interface so JPA can communicate with our database.

-Create a Package called `repository` and a Java Class called `CheeseRepository`
+Create a Package called `repository` and a Java Interface called `CheeseRepository`

 The methods we'll be using are from `JpaRepository` so we don't need to write any additional code here.